• HOME

 My only advice when reading this book is to find a place where you can sit with it uninterrupted for a couple of hours.
 That’s the closest you’re likely to get to the full feeling of spending the evening with Delius’s fascinating narrator.

-To tour millennia of Rome’s corruptions with Friedrich Christian Delius, pick up a copy of The Pope’s Left Hand from Powell’s Books.
-Your purchase keeps indie booksellers in business and I receive a commission.
+To tour millennia of Rome’s corruptions with Friedrich Christian Delius, pick up a copy of The Pope’s Left Hand.

 Filed Under: Books, Western Europe Tagged With: rome, St. Augustine, the pope's left hand